Code965/Code965/README.md

 In my spare time, I often like to write code and make new projects

 ## Other
-- I'm currently working on BlogTest2 👩‍💻
+- I'm currently working on Pokedex 👩‍💻
 - I'm currently learning Agile methodology 🧠